 I remember my response: “That sounds amazing, but it’s not for me.
 I’m busy enough.”

 Saying no to your boss, especially as often as I did, was thought to be risky to your career.
-I was the new kid, which is why I was getting all of these shit jobs thrown at me.
+I was the new kid, which is why I was getting all of these crap jobs thrown at me in the first place.

 The diversity of skill sets needed to accomplish them would have made me look bad (perhaps the subtle point of this initiation).
 Furthermore, my already heavy workload would have gotten heavier with projects that didn’t move me forward.
-This was my first introduction to busywork.
+This was my first introduction to busywork, work that keeps you occupied but doesn’t get you where you want to go.

 “The difference between successful people and very successful people is that very successful people say ‘no’ to almost everything.”